 Dixon's coaching career began after he completed a standout collegiate and professional playing career as a receiver.
 A four-year letterwinner for the Gators from 1980-83, Dixon finished his career with 124 catches.
 He was a first-team All-SEC and honorable mention All-America performer as a senior.
 Dixon helped the Gators to four bowl appearances during his career and was named the MVP of the 1982 Bluebonnet Bowl.
 He was inducted into the Florida Athletic Hall of Fame in 1997.

 Dixon earned a bachelor's degree in criminal justice from the University of Florida in 1985.
-He and his wife, Sandra, have two children, Brittany and Ian.
+He and his wife, Sandra, have two children, Brittany and Ian, who is a current player.